Skip to main content

 What you actually need to write in config.ts

-Only three things — all optional:
+Only four things — all optional:

 FieldWhat to writeWhat happens if you skip it